-James Irwin, an award-winning video journalist whose career includes extensive experience in broadcast television and online news, is an independent video producer, as well as being a producer for cbsSF.com/KPIX-TV in San Francisco.
+James Irwin, an award-winning video journalist whose career includes extensive experience in broadcast television and online news, is a producer for cbsSF.com at KPIX-TV in San Francisco.

 Irwin is the former director of video journalism and senior videographer for the San Francisco Chronicle, where he established and supervised that paper’s first foray into full-time video newsgathering in 2005.
 Before being named director of video journalism in the Chronicle newsroom, Irwin served nine years as multimedia manager at the Chronicle’s online unit, SFGate.com, which is among the nation’s most-visited newspaper Web sites.